 Before Getting Started

 When we start to break down our unhelpful thinking patterns - negative, painful and difficult-to-manage emotions may arise.
 Some of these emotions may surprise or scare us, and some may change the way we think about ourselves and others.
 While this may be unpleasant at first, these changes in perspective are the goal of CBT.
 We are integrating past experiences into our identity to allow us to move forward in other areas.

 Making space to feel difficult emotions allows us to gain perspective on them.
 New perspectives are at the foundation of acceptance.
 This CBT effort asks that we make time each week to engage these exercises, and choose a safe, private place to physically do the work.
 One where its okay to express whatever comes up openly.

 Pick a time that is later in the day when other commitments are completed, but not so late that its time to attempt to sleep afterwards.
 Work up to the exercises by making a soothing drink, getting wrapped up in a warm blanket or asking a supportive person or pet to sit nearby.

 Cool down after the exercises by taking a shower, going for a walk or eating a favorite snack.
 Acknowledge that emotions will be heightened and sensitive, so take the time needed to recover.
-Do not make any big decisions or engage in a fight or argument immediately after these exercises.
+Do not make any big decisions or engage in a fight, argument or other unpleasant social situation immediately after these exercises.

 When new emotions are allowed to surface, it can be hard to identify them at first.
 Visit the emotions list often, and try to use the most descriptive language possible when describing what comes up in CBT.
 This will allow us to more honestly connect with ourselves and make our time and effort more meaningful.
 For access to the emotion list, click here.